4aka/Java-Swagger-Petstore/README.md

 **Before testing make sure that you have already set JAVA_HOME** **Make sure that all required packages are installed!**
+**Make sure that allure is installed - npm install -g allure-commandline**

 ## RestApi testing